 - Substantial infrastructure or resource development project on areas of cultural heritage sensitivity, which have not previously been significantly disturbed.

-Other circumstances may also attract a CHMP according to the Aboriginal Heritage Act 2006.
+Other circumstances may also attract a CHMP according to the Aboriginal Heritage Amendment Act 2016.

 The Preliminary Aboriginal Heritage Test (PAHT)

-The PAHT is a recent amendment to the Aboriginal Heritage Act 2006 that will come into effect from 1 August 2016.
-It will provide more certainty about whether a CHMP is required for a project.
+The PAHT was an amendment to the Aboriginal Heritage Act 2006 that came into effect from 1 August 2016.
+It provides more certainty about whether a CHMP is required for a project.

 Other amendments proposed